iPad Air and iPad 4: What's different?The iPad Air, once called the iPad 5, is Apple's flagship tablet. It sits above the iPad mini 2,

 The iPad screen used to be a king of displays, but in the last year or so rivals have started to catch up.
 The Google Nexus 7 2 is a great example – its 7-inch Full HD screen makes the tablet a real bargain.
 Apple's iPad may be among the best, but it no longer leads the pack in the way it used to.

-An improved cameraLike the iPad mini 2, the iPad 5 has a camera improved over that of the last generation’s one.
+The iPad Air has a better cameraLike the iPad mini 2, the iPad 5 has a camera improved over that of the last generation’s one.
 The iPad 4 has a 5-megapixel sensor, the iPad 5 still has a 5-megapixel sensor, but the sensor itself has been improved along with the processing engine to offer better image quality.